 If you’re ready to go lower, here are the 6 strategies we recommend using to keep your grocery bills down.

 Each Tuesday afternoon take 10 minutes to check the Coles and Woolworths catalogues for the next week.
 Anything that is a regular buy for you write down on your list.
 Staples like yogurt, fruit, vegetables, meat, cheese, bread and toiletries all add up.
 Making sure you never pay full price for these items really impacts your grocery spending.

-Purchasing the items, you need out of the catalogue as well as staples like bread, milk, flour, and eggs will often get you over the minimum spend amount.
-Having said that, Aldi is a fantastic alternative to Coles and Woolworths, often costing less for items including bread, yogurt, cheese, tinned goods and meats.
+Delivery and Click & Collect options both have minimums, but we often find that just purchasing the items you need out of the catalogue as well as staples like bread, milk, flour, and eggs will often get you over that amount.
+Having said that, Aldi is a fantastic alternative to Coles and Woolworth’s, often costing less for items including bread, yogurt, cheese, tinned goods, and meats.

 #3 Meal plan